 View the Photo Gallery – click once on the images in the Photo Gallery to enlarge them.
 Please note that these images and captions are designed to display on a desktop or laptop computer for maximum effect; they may not display in the same way on a tablet or mobile.
-Several of these photoghraphs will be used to illustrate a feature on GERALD DURRELL to be published in BBC Wildlife Magazine in April 2017.
+Several of these photographs were used by BBC Wildlife Magazine in April 2017 to illustrate a feature on GERALD DURRELL.

 Even as a very small boy I was utterly fascinated by animals of every kind.
 My grandmother, who lived next door to us in Downend, Bristol, sometimes entertained me by raking out snails from between the stones of her garden rockery so that I could watch them glide back to their hiding places at top snail speed.
 I remember the occasion when I was out walking in the countryside with my parents and my father found a blackbirds’ nest in a bramble bush, with the female bird sitting tightly on the nest even though we were so close.
 I was entranced by such simple contact with nature, and experiences such as these were of enormous interest and gave me huge pleasure.